awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.Tuning-memory-parameters.md

 Logical replication has been available in all versions of Aurora PostgreSQL since its introduction in PostgreSQL version 10\.
 When you configure logical replication, you can also set the `logical_decoding_work_mem` parameter to specify the amount of memory that the logical decoding process can use for the decoding and streaming process\.

 During logical decoding, write\-ahead log \(WAL\) records are converted to SQL statements that are then sent to another target for logical replication or another task\.
 When a transaction is written to the WAL and then converted, the entire transaction must fit into the value specified for `logical_decoding_work_mem`\.
-By default, this parameter is set to 64 MB\.
+By default, this parameter is set to 65536 KB\.
 Any overflow is written to disk\.
 This means that it must be reread from the disk before it can be sent to its destination, thus slowing the overall process\.

 You can assess the amount of transaction overflow in your current workload at a specific point in time by using the `aurora_stat_file` function as shown in the following example\.